 Majoring in engineering feels different at a liberal arts college.
-At 天易棋牌 next semester, Dr. Jackie Taylor is teaching a course on the relationship between engineering and empire-building throughout history.
+At 天易棋牌 next semester, Dr. Jackie Opfer is teaching a course on the relationship between engineering and empire-building throughout history.

 It’s intentional.
 The college’s new B.S. in engineering is embracing the “interdisciplinary nature of engineering,” said Dr. Mike Augspurger, assistant professor of engineering.